delftswa2016/rails/guides/source/configuring.md

 * `config.colorize_logging` specifies whether or not to use ANSI color codes when logging information.
 Defaults to true.

 * `config.consider_all_requests_local` is a flag.
-If true then any error will cause detailed debugging information to be dumped in the HTTP response, and the `Rails::Info` controller will show the application runtime context in `/rails/info/properties`.
+If true, then any error will cause detailed debugging information to be dumped in the HTTP response, and the `Rails::Info` controller will show the application runtime context in `/rails/info/properties`.
 True by default in development and test environments, and false in production mode.
 For finer-grained control, set this to false and implement `local_request?` in controllers to specify which requests should provide debugging information on errors.

 * `config.console` allows you to set class that will be used as console you run `rails console`.
 It's best to run it in `console` block: